VOLUNTARY STUDENT ACCIDENT INSURANCE

 “Over the Counter” medicines are not allowed at school without proper documentation and a prescription from a physician.
 Our school will not be able to dispense first aid ointments/sprays for minor injuries.

-4. Children with severe colds, sore throats, cough or “flu like symptoms” will not be allowed to stay at school.
-They should stay at home for rest and proper attention to their symptoms.
+Cold/flu: Students with severe colds, sore throats, cough or “flu like” symptoms will not be allowed to stay at school.
+They should stay home for rest and proper attention to their symptoms.

-5. Symptoms of pink eye such as eye drainage, crusty eyelids, redness, swelling, and itching may indicate a contagious disease.
-Children with these symptoms will be sent home and should be seen by a doctor and a doctor’s excuse is required to return to school.
+Pink Eye: Symptoms of pink eye such as eye drainage, crusty eyelids, redness on the white part of the eyes, swelling, and itching may indicate pink eye, which is a contagious disease.
+Children with these symptoms will be sent home and should be seen by a doctor for a diagnosis.
+A doctor’s excuse will be required to return to school.
+If diagnosed with pink eye, the student must be on treatment for at least 24 hours before he can return to school.
+Some conjunctivitis may require the student remain at home until all symptoms are resolved.